somendra-sengar/Fully_Responsive_Travel_Website/README.md

 ## Deployment

-This project can be easily deployed on Vercel:
-	1. Go to vercel.com and log in with your GitHub account.
+1. Go to [vercel.com](https://vercel.com/) and log in with your GitHub account.
-	2. Click New Project and import this repository.
+2. Click **New Project** and import this repository.
-	3. Vercel auto-detects Next.js and sets the build settings.
+3. Vercel auto-detects **Next.js** and sets the build settings.
 4. Deploy the project.
 Optionally, add a custom domain.
 5. Your site will be live and accessible via HTTPS.

 ⸻